DVidal1205/obsidian-vault/School/Fall 2024/BSC2010/Lecture/Chapter 7.md

 1. Pyruvate decarboxylase, where a carboxyll is removed from pyruvate, releasing CO2 as gas, and produces acetaldehyde.
 2. Using alcohol dehydrogenase, NADH is oxidized to NAD+ and reduces the acetaldehyde to ethanol.
 The fermentation of pyruvate by yeast produces the ethanol found in alcoholic beverages.
 3. ![[Pasted image 20241019192143.png]]
+Sample Exam
+1. C
+2. D
+3. A
+4. It still needs to be in a condition to react, which requires energy to conform.
+This activation energy is needed to conduct the reaction, despite the net energy transfer being negative (exergonic)
+5. It can be performed inside of prokaryotic cells.
+It was discovered first
+6. The NADH and FADH2 made in the Calvin cycle must be used by the ETC in order for NAD+ and FAD to exist which are needed for the Calvin cycle.
+Since the ETC needs oxygen, then the Calvin cycle does too.
+7.